nabraham/538-riddler/2017.06.09_classic_payout/README.md

 D = draw, P = stop, S = Smallest, M = Medium, L = Large

 Green nodes represent places where we have an option to stop or continue.
 The numbers are the node id used in the [python script](./payout.py).
-I generated 10,000* test sets and ran them accros all 82 unique strategies.
+I generated 10,000* test sets and ran them across all 82 unique strategies.
 Here are the top  5 scoring strategies:

 ```
 0.886300: (1, 3)-(4, 7)-(5, 8)-(10, 17)-(11, 19)-(12, 20)